 The interlinkage of stream endpoints (SEP) relates to the empowerment of the MG by the media gateway controller (MGC) to perform the interconnection of two protocol endpoints.
 The interlinkage relates to abstracted bearer control protocol procedures as mainly part of bearer establishment and release.
 The pair of protocol endpoints might be located in a single SEP or in different SEPs, leading to so-called intra-SEP and inter-SEP interlinkage configurations.
 This Recommendation defines an H.248 package which allows the MGC to signal such interlinkage configurations to the MG.
 The discussion of use cases, models and examples complements the description of the H.248 protocol extensions.

+Revision 1 provides additional support of so-called "intra-termination interlinkage".

 1 Scope